-Base Salaries.
-Salaries are established based on the individual responsibilities of the Named Executive Officers in the competitive marketplace in which the Company operates at levels necessary to attract and retain the executive.
-Base salaries are reviewed annually and adjusted periodically to take into account promotions, increases in responsibility, inflation and increased experience and competitive compensation levels as recommended by the Chief Executive Officer with respect to the other named Executive Officers.
+Base Salaries Salaries are established based on the individual responsibilities of the Named Executive Officers in the competitive marketplace in which the Company operates at levels necessary to attract and retain the executive.
+Base salaries are reviewed annually and adjusted periodically to take into account promotions, increases in responsibility, inflation and increased experience and competitive compensation levels as recommended by the Chief Executive Officer with respect to the other named Executive Officers,.

-In fiscal year 2006, the Compensation Committee established the Base Salary for each of the Named Executive Officers as follows: Mr. Patsy, the Chief Executive Officer, \$244,519; Mr. Bridge, the Chief Financial Officer, \$171,156; Mr. Geers, the Chief Operating Officer, \$199,500; and Mr. Vick, the Controller, \$101,790.
-These increases were 5% for each of the Named Executive Officers except for Mr. Vick, which was 13%, of the Named Executive Officers' 2005 Base Salaries.
-These increases were based on inflationary factors, and, in the case of Mr. Vick, increased responsibilities.
+In fiscal year 2007, the Compensation Committee established the Base Salary for each of the Named Executive Officers as follows: Mr. Patsy, the Chief Executive Officer, \$253,077; Mr. Bridge, the Chief Financial Officer, \$177,146; and Mr. Vick, the Controller, \$105,353.
+These increases were 3.5% for each of the aforementioned Named Executive Officers.
+These increases were based on inflationary factors.
+Upon appointment of Mr. Brown as a Named Executive Officer, the Compensation Committee established the Base Salary for Mr. Brown, the Vice President Client Services and Chief Information Officer at \$165,000.
+Upon appointment of Mr. Winzenread as a Named Executive Officer, the Compensation Committee established the Base Salary for Mr. Winzenread, the Vice President Product development and Strategy at \$175,000.

-Non-equity Incentive Compensation.
-Annually, the Compensation Committee establishes a Non-equity Incentive Compensation Plan, a "pay for performance plan," to incent and reward superior Company performance for the forthcoming fiscal year.
+Non-equity Incentive Compensation Annually, the Compensation Committee establishes a Non-equity Incentive Compensation Plan, a "pay for performance plan," to incent and reward superior Company performance for the forthcoming fiscal year.
 The cash payments under this plan are paid quarterly based on a predetermined formula if the financial performance objectives required by the plan are met.
 The plan has a minimum threshold below which no Incentive Compensation is earned and has no upper limit on the amount that can be earned.
+The

-The Compensation Committee sets the financial objectives in the plan at levels which the Committee believes are achievable, but not assured, and they are in line with both the short-term and long-term interests of the shareholders.
+Compensation Committee sets the financial objectives in the plan at levels which the Committee believes are achievable, but not assured, and they are in line with both the short-term and long-term interests of the shareholders.